 Every piece of content you write should be written with the user in mind.
 Sounds obvious, but a lot of people only write with themselves in mind.
 Put yourself in the shoes of the reader, and ask yourself if this content is answering their questions and meeting their expectations.
 With content writing, the reader is generally here to get some information about something - What is content writing?
 How do I optimise a landing page?
 What is the capital of Kenya? - so give them that information in the clearest way possible.

-- Improve upon your competitor’s content
+- Improve on your competitor’s content

 When you’re writing a new piece of content, take a look at similar pieces from competitors.
 What are they lacking?
 How would you improve them?
 Is the information laid out logically?
 If you don’t improve on your competitors' content - or find another angle - then there’s no point writing it.
 To find your competitors’ content, simply Google the search terms you researched earlier and take a look at some similar webpages.